Bryce Harper's Dramatic Game-Winning Home Run Sends Phillies to World Series

-Bryce Harper's dramatic game-winning home run sends Phillies to World Series originally appeared on NBC Sports Philadelphia
+Bryce Harper's dramatic game-winning home run sends Phillies to World Series originally appeared on NBC Sports Chicago

 Red October will continue into November thanks to Bryce Harper and the biggest hit of his career.